Which new Amazon Fire HD 8 tablet should you pick up?

 The 2020 edition of Amazon's Fire HD 8 tablet brings the iterative updates that you'd expect in terms of increased RAM, storage, and processor capabilities.
 It adds to that a design refresh and additional color options.
-It may be bested by the HD 8 Plus in some respects, but for the price, we still think this offers excellent value.
+In some respects, it may be bested by the HD 8 Plus, but we still think this offers excellent value for the price.

 Pros